makersacademy/rps-challenge/README.md

 The tests for this application are written using the **rspec** framework.
 Provided the above steps have been followed, tests can be run by entering *rspec* into cmd/ terminal. for more infomation on rspec visit their [website](http://rspec.info/)

+## Usage

+I'm not going to bother explaining the rules, if you for wheterver reason don't know the rules of Rock Paper Scissors you can view them [here](http://www.samkass.com/theories/RPSSL.html)
+To begin enter at least one name, if no second name is entered the program will assign you your very own computerised opponent, however entering two names will allow for multiplay. the rules are first to five points, once 5 points is reached a new game can then be started if you so desire to play again.

 ## Credits

     * Makers Academy - Project idea and inspiration
+    * various memes and pop culture refences
+    * The many achievements of Macho Man Randy Savage (may he rest in peace)
+    * And his name is..